natenka/pyneng-book-en/docs/source/book/11_modules/import.rst

 ``from module import object``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Вариант **from module import object** удобно использовать, когда из
-всего модуля нужны только одна-две функции:
+Option **from module import object** is convenient to use when only one or two functions are needed from the whole module:

 .. code:: python

     In [1]: from os import getlogin, getcwd

-Теперь эти функции доступны в текущем именном пространстве:
+These functions are now available in the current namespace:

 .. code:: python